szymonh/inspector-gadget/README.md

 ## Exploit

+Issuing control transfer requests with wLength greater than the standard 4096 bytes requires the host to use a custom build of libusb with MAX_CTRL_BUFFER_LENGTH increased to 0xffff.
+This value can be altered in libusb/os/linux_usbfs.h prior to build.

 The gadget.py script requires pyusb.
 You can install this package via pip as below.

 > python3 -m pip install pyusb